 Mayfield’s game vs. Kingsbury might not have as much drama as the ones against Jackson.
 But it might!

-Guess we’ll just have to see when these two meet again to find out!
+Guess we’ll just have to see how it goes down when these two meet again!